MobyGamer/softhddi/README.md

 ## Future Improvements

 - Add support for missing modes < 13h (Hercules graphics, Tandy, etc.)
+- Make the on-screen LED in graphics mode look nicer, as if it were a sprite overlay on the background
 - Explore potential size/speed improvements, such as only installing and calling the exact code paths needed

 ## Acknowledgements